Nobles of the Mystic Shrine (march): Performance

 The march was first conducted during the Shriners' National Convention in Washington, D.C., in June 1923.
 At the Griffith Stadium, Sousa conducted a band of around 6,200 members—the largest he had ever conducted.
-Sousa was wearing navy-blue uniform and a red Almas Shrine fez.
+Sousa was wearing a navy-blue uniform and a red Almas Shrine fez.
 He conducted the march twice before conducting "The Thunderer".
 Various Shriners accompanied Sousa during his tours, and during the later years of Sousa's band, the majority of his members were Shriners.
 Contemporary versions of the march by the Ottoman military band also use the Jingling Johnny with the fortissimo.